Trustworthiness of Stochastic Gradient Descent in Distributed Learning: Introduction

-Although previous studies, such as \cite{zhu2019deep, huang2021evaluating, wei2020framework}, have examined sparsified gradient techniques as potential defenses against passive attacks, their focus has been limited to sparsification alone under single attackers GradInv, without a comprehensive analysis of a broader range of compressed SGD algorithms.
+Although distributed deep learning systems share model gradients instead of raw data, they are still vulnerable to indirect privacy attacks \cite{zhu2019deep}.
+One notable attack is GradInv, where an adversary attempts to reconstruct original training data or extract sensitive information from the shared gradients during training.
+GradInv has been demonstrated as an effective method for exposing private data, making it a significant privacy concern.
+Given this context, gradient reconstruction attacks are considered a powerful technique for evaluating the robustness of distributed algorithms.
+Another relevant attack is MIA \cite{shokri2017membership, song2021systematic, yeom2018privacy}, where an attacker infers whether a specific data point was part of the model’s original training.
+Although previous studies, such as \cite{zhu2019deep, huang2021evaluating, wei2020framework}, have examined sparsified gradient techniques as potential defenses against passive attacks, their focus has been limited to sparsification alone under single attackers GradInv, without a comprehensive analysis of a wider range of compressed SGD algorithms\cite{zhu2019deep, yin2021see}.

-To address this gap, I conducted an in-depth comprehensive evaluation with two attackers for two representative methods: PowerSGD, which leverages low-rank approximation, and the widely-used Top-K SGD, which employs threshold-based sparsification.
-This study aims to offer a rigorous analysis alongside empirical validation, providing insights into the robustness of these techniques in distributed learning settings.
-This study provides an empirical evaluation of the trustworthiness of compressed SGD algorithms in distributed learning.
+To address this gap, we conducted an in-depth comprehensive evaluation with two attackers for two representative methods: PowerSGD, which leverages low-rank approximation, and the widely-used Top-K SGD, which employs threshold-based sparsification.

+This study aims to offer a theoretical analysis alongside empirical validation, providing insights into the robustness of these techniques in distributed learning settings, and provides an empirical evaluation of the trustworthiness of compressed SGD algorithms in distributed learning.
 We assess their performance across various datasets, compression levels, and compare them with uncompressed SGD.
 Our results show that compressed SGD offers stronger resistance to gradient inversion attacks, indicating better privacy protection.
 We also find that MIAs show low sensitivity to both compressed and uncompressed SGD, suggesting MIA may not be an ideal privacy metric for these algorithms.